sidhantmishra1994/Venkatesh8Aug/README.md

 Greenhouse is a Java web application built for the Spring community that has two primary goals-:

-1. Serve as an open-source, public-facing reference and driver for Spring technology, including Spring MVC, Security, Integration, Social and Mobile projects.
+1. Serve as an open-source, public-facing reference and driver for Spring technology and including Spring MVC, Security, Integration, Social and Mobile projects.
 2. Help foster and support our passionate application developer community through the development of useful community services.